 This argues against interpretations in which the "seasons of refreshing" come prior to the return of Christ as a subsequent event-either in an amillennial sense in which the times of refreshing are present spiritual revivals which ultimately culminate in Christ's return or in a postmillennial sense in which the seasons of refreshing are a distinct period of time in the future when the world is Christianized, after which Christ returns.
-Rather, the syntax of Acts 3:20, in light of the common idiomatic use of $\delta\pi\omega\varsigma$ followed by multiple subjunctives connected by $\kappa\alpha i$, renders the coming of "seasons of refreshing" and the "sending of Jesus" as concurrent results of repentance and turning.
-This lends support to interpretations 3 or 4, in which the seasons of refreshing are concurrent with the future coming of Jesus.
+Rather, the syntax of Acts 3:20, in light of the common idiomatic use of $\delta\pi\omega\varsigma$ followed by multiple subjunctives connected by $\kappa\alpha$, renders the coming of "seasons of refreshing" and the "sending of Jesus" as concurrent results of refreshing are concurrent with the future coming of Jesus.
 This would be more consistent with a premillennial or new-creation eschatology.